andela-anandaa/sample-gitbook/README.md

-# My Awesome Book

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+# Succinct Flask

+This book will be a must-read for new Python developers.

+@Profnandaa
+@NdagiStanley
+@Andela